ChrisCummins/msc-thesis/docs/ReadingLog.md

    M. Torquati, **“Targeting heterogeneous architectures via macro data flow,”** Parallel Process.
 Lett., vol. 22, no. 02, pp. 1–12, 2012.
+1. Q. Yi and R. C. Whaley, **“Automated transformation for performance-critical kernels,”** in Proceedings of the 2007 Symposium on Library-Centric Software Design, 2007, pp. 109–119.
+1. O. Trachsel and T. R. Gross, **“Variant-based Competitive Parallel Execution of Sequential Programs,”** in Proceedings of the 7th ACM international conference on Computing frontiers, 2010, pp. 197–206.

 # 12-30 min